 With React, your user can be typing into your search bar at the top of the page, reading the auto-complete suggestions pulled live from the server, while at the same time, at the bottom of the page, a like count updates on a photo.
 And nothing, except those two elements, a very small part of the overall page, gets redrawn.

 It doesn’t sound exciting.
 But for developers it is.
-Because it comes along with a method of building an interactive website where React does all the tedious bookkeeping that keeps your site fast, while the developer does all the fun bits related to how it works and how it is structured.
+Because it comes along with a method of building an interactive website where React does all the tedious bookkeeping that keeps your site fast, while the developer does all the fun bits related to how it works.

 The leap from sites to apps